The Ones Who Walked Away From Omelas: What They Discovered Will Shock You

 A: Use a quick analogy: “Imagine a city that’s beautiful and happy, but its joy depends on one hidden child who suffers.
 Some stay, some leave.
 It’s a way to think about the hidden costs of our comforts.”

 So next time you hear the phrase, you’ll know it’s more than a meme.
-Even so, it’s a call to look, to question, and, when needed, to step out of the comfort zone.
+So it’s a call to look, to question, and, when needed, to step out of the comfort zone.
 After all, the real walk begins the moment you decide you can’t ignore the hidden child any longer.